porsche-design-system/porsche-design-system/packages/components/src/components/form/text-field-wrapper/text-field-wrapper.examples.md

 If you want to use localized input masks to improve the user experience we recommend using <a href="https://imask.js.org/" target="_blank">iMask</a>.
 Make sure to handle potential drawbacks (e.g. auto-formatting /-correction, styling to distinguish between masked input, placeholder and input value, error handling etc.) to avoid user frustration.

 <p-inline-notification heading="Important note" state="warning" persistent="true">
   Be aware that if you provide masked input you will lose all benefits which you might have using type "date" (e.g. native date-picker) since masked inputs always require input type "text".
-Same applies to other types with native handling.
+Same applies to other types with native handling.<br>
+  Once the last character is inserted the input will be converted to a Date object and gets verified (read more <a href="https://imask.js.org/guide.html#masked-date" target="_blank">here</a>).<br>
+  Keep in mind that the definition of the "locale" in the examples below is a very simple use case.
+You will probably have to distinguish between more than two scenarios.
 </p-inline-notification>

 <Playground :markup="maskedInput" :frameworkMarkup="codeExample" :config="config"></Playground>